w3c/wai-website/pages/about/groups/apawg.md

 See the full [List of publications by the APA Working Group](https://www.w3.org/groups/wg/apa/publications/).

 What about this one?
 (I can't find it on [W3C standards and drafts](https://www.w3.org/TR/) or the APA WG publications page): [Framework for Accessible Specification of Technologies](https://w3c.github.io/apa/fast/) plus [FAST checklist](https://w3c.github.io/apa/fast/checklist.html)

+And should we provide a link to the [APA video examples](https://deploy-preview-1018--wai-website.netlify.app/about/groups/apawg/video-examples/) here?

 W3C maintains a public list of any patent disclosures made in connection with the deliverables of the group &mdash; for details, see [Intellectual property rights &mdash; APA Working Group](https://www.w3.org/groups/wg/apa/ipr/).